-This Conference is designed for individuals who wish to study the exercise of authority in groups and understand more about their own reactions to exercising and encountering authority.
+This Conference is designed for individuals who wish to study the exercise of authority in groups and understand more about their own reactions to exercising and encountering authority, particularly in a cross-cultural context.

 The Conference is organized as a sequence of group and inter-group interactions.
+Cultural interpreters with fluency in Mandarin and English will be available to facilitate learning.

-Conference events include experiences in the following:
+Conference events include experiences in:

-- Small Group examines the life of a nine-member group as it unfolds.
-A consultant assists the group with the task. - Large Group consists of all Conference members with a team of consultants and meets to study its own behavior in the here-and-now in a situation in which face-to-face interaction is problematic or impossible. - Institutional Event members form their own groups to interact with other member groups and with staff.
-The primary task of the IE is to study authority, leadership, and overt/covert processes as groups evolve and interact in the here-and-now. - Review /Application Group consists of five to seven members with one or more consultants; provides opportunities for members to further reflect on their experiences and roles in the different Conference events and relate them to their work roles in community and institutional settings. - Mutual Support Meetings members and staff elect to attend open Workaholics Anonymous and/or Codependents Anonymous meetings.
+• Small Group - examines the life of a nine-member group as it unfolds.
+A consultant assists the group with the task.

+• Large Group - consists of all Conference members with a team of consultants and meets to study its own behavior in the here-and-now in a situation in which face-to-face interaction is problematic or impossible.

+• Institutional Event - members form their own groups to interact with other member groups and with staff.
+The primary task of the IE is to study authority, leadership, and overt/covert processes as groups evolve and interact in the here-and-now.

+• Review /Application Group - consists of five to seven members with one or more consultants; provides opportunities for members to further reflect on their experiences and roles in the different Conference events and relate them to their work roles in community and institutional settings.

+• Mutual Support Meetings - members and staff elect to attend open Workaholics Anonymous and/or Codependents Anonymous meetings.
 This provides an opportunity to compare and contrast the dynamics of a mutual support group with a small or large study group.